peilun-he/State-Space-Dynamic-Functional-Regression-for-Fixed-Income-Spread-Analysis/README.md

 For testing purposes, one can run the *test.m* file in Matlab.
 This file will apply the DNS model and the DNS-FR model to UK bond yields and calculate the RMSE.
-The following table gives the expected results after running this file.
+The following table gives the expected RMSE after running this file.

 | Maturity | DNS model | DNS-FR model |
 |----------|-----------|--------------|